 Hazardous Material is commonly referred to as HAZMAT or Dangerous Goods by industry and the U.S. Government.
 Occupational Safety & Health Administration (OSHA) in 29 CFR 1910.1200, and GSA in FED-STD-313 define Hazardous Material as shown below.

 Any item or chemical which is a "health hazard" or "physical hazard", including the following:

-- Chemicals which, in the course of normal handling, use or storage, may produce or release dusts, gases, fumes, vapors, mists or smoke which have any of the above characteristics.
+- Chemicals that, in the course of normal handling, use or storage, may produce or release dusts, gases, fumes, vapors, mists or smoke which have any of the above characteristics.

 Any item or chemical which, when being transported or moved, is a risk to public safety or an environmental hazard, and is regulated as such by one or more of the following: